-Several JNU students hurt in scuffle allegedly over serving meat on Ram Navami
+Several JNU students hurt in scuffle allegedly over meat in hostel mess on Ram Navami

 In another video, a group of people could be seen engaged in an argument.
 JNU Students’ Union President Aishe Ghosh identified them as “ABVP hooligans” who allegedly stopped residents of the Kaveri Hostel from having non-vegetarian food, and assaulting the mess secretary.

-Meanwhile, the ABVP said that a puja on the occasion of Ram Navami was to be held at 3.30 pm on Sunday, but due to the “ruckus created by the Leftists”, it could only start by 5 pm.
+Meanwhile, the ABVP said that a puja to mark Ram Navami was to be held at 3.30 pm on Sunday, but due to the “ruckus created by the Leftists”, it started only at 5 pm.

 “This act of politicising a religious celebration by Left, is a shameful act and ABVP condemns it from core,” it said.